quan5839/Quickstart/TeamCode/src/main/java/pedroPathing/docs/IntakeSlideAutoReturn.md

 # Intake Slide Auto-Return Functionality

 ## Overview
 The intake slide auto-return functionality automatically moves the intake slide from the HOLD position to the MIN position after a configurable timer or when a limit switch is triggered.
-This replaces manual slide positioning and ensures consistent behavior.
+This replaces manual `setIntakeSlidePosition(SLIDE_HOLD)` calls with automatic return behavior.

 ## Key Features
-- **Timer-based auto-return**: Configurable delay before returning to minimum position
+- **Automatic return**: When slide moves to HOLD position, automatically returns to MIN after delay
-- **Limit switch detection**: Faster return when mechanical limit switch is triggered
+- **Uses existing system**: Integrates with the existing `scheduleIntakeSlideReset` system
-- **Drop-in replacement**: Can replace existing `setIntakeSlidePosition` calls
+- **Drop-in replacement**: Simply replace `setIntakeSlidePosition(SLIDE_HOLD)` calls
-- **State machine integration**: Works with the existing state machine reset system
+- **Limit switch detection**: Enhanced reset system checks both timer and limit switch
-- **Thread-safe**: Safe for use in autonomous and teleop modes
+- **No code duplication**: Reuses existing state machine infrastructure

 ## New Constants Added